 Stop defining yourself based on the products and/or services you offer.
 Stop competing on price, quality, features, and service, since they are ways of manipulating human behavior, which is short-term focused.
 Instead, focus on what makes you uniquely you.
 What are the things that inspire you?
 Why do you do what you do?
 When you know what you believe, you will attract others who will believe what you believe, and only then would they want to work with you.
 Again, we do/buy things because of the Why.

-Sinek says that we buy things because of the Why and then we rationalize our decision because of the What.
+We buy feelings, and not things.
+In other words, we buy things because of the Why and then we rationalize our decision because of the What.
 We buy things because they make us feel good about ourselves in some way; it’s not logical, but emotional.
 Then, we justify our decision for getting those things by pointing out the tangible features.

 Companies try to sell us What they do, but we buy Why they do it.
 Our Why has nothing to do with our What; What they (companies) do no longer serves as the reason to buy; they serve as the tangible proof of their cause.
-The Why focuses on output/results (1,000 songs in your pocket), not on inputs (5 GB MP3 player).

 Our clients want to work with us because they believe the things we believe in and because they believe we can do things to help them.
 That’s the only reason to do business with each other.